 We discussed above how dynamic websites may have speed issues as they need to make requests to the database and fetch the requested content from it.
 But as a static website uses pre-rendered pages and not a database, it loads much faster as there’s no back-and-forth involved as with dynamic sites.

-The speed improvement will not only help ensure better user experience but also get you in the good books of Google on the SEO front.
+The speed improvement will not only help ensure a better user experience but also get you in the good books of Google on the SEO front.